canonical-ols/snapstore-snap-docs/docs/how-to/high-availability.md

     sudo enterprise-store config proxy.storage.backend="local"

-and restoring to the backup of the `snapstorage.package_store` table.
+Then restore the backup of the `snapstorage.package_store` table.
 ```